triton-inference-server/server/docs/customization_guide/inference_protocols.md

   * `trace` : [trace endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_trace.md).
   * `logging` : [logging endpoint](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_logging.md).

-* `restricted-key` : The key to be provided in the request header to access this protocol groups.
-Once specified, the header `<name>-restricted-key` will be checked when a request to the protocol is received.
+* `restricted-header` : The GRPC request header to be checked when a request to the protocol is received.

+* `restricted-key` : The value of the header to be matched in order to preceed the process of the specified protocols.

 #### Example